Home Compare AIT vs LECO

 Growth

-Both look solid on growth, though Lincoln Electric Holdings, Inc. still holds the stronger peer position.
+Both rank well on growth, but Lincoln Electric Holdings, Inc. still holds a clear edge.

 Growth — Dominant Gap